Donald Knuth: Early work

-Knuth worked on simulation languages at Burroughs producing SOL 'Simulation Oriented Language', an improvement on the state-of-the-art, co-designed with J. McNeeley.
-He attended a conference in Norway in May, 1967 organised by the people who invented the Simula language.
+Knuth worked on simulation languages at Burroughs, producing SOL 'Simulation Oriented Language', an improvement on the state-of-the-art, co-designed with J. McNeeley.
+He attended a conference in Norway in May 1967, organized by the people who invented the Simula language.
 Knuth influenced Burroughs to use Simula.
 Knuth had a long association with Burroughs as a consultant from 1960 to 1968 until his move into more academic work at Stanford in 1969.

 In 1962, Knuth accepted a commission from Addison-Wesley to write a book on computer programming language compilers.
 While working on this project, he decided that he could not adequately treat the topic without first developing a fundamental theory of computer programming, which became The Art of Computer Programming.
 He originally planned to publish this as a single book, but as he developed his outline for the book, he concluded that he required six volumes, and then seven, to thoroughly cover the subject.
 He published the first volume in 1968.

 Just before publishing the first volume of The Art of Computer Programming, Knuth left Caltech to accept employment with the Institute for Defense Analyses' Communications Research Division, then situated on the Princeton campus, which was performing mathematical research in cryptography to support the National Security Agency.

 In 1967, Knuth attended a Society for Industrial and Applied Mathematics conference and someone asked what he did.
 At the time, computer science was partitioned into numerical analysis, artificial intelligence, and programming languages.
 Based on his study and The Art of Computer Programming book, Knuth decided the next time someone asked he would say, "Analysis of algorithms".

 In 1969, Knuth left his position at Princeton to join the Stanford University faculty, where he became Fletcher Jones Professor of Computer Science in 1977.
 He became Professor of The Art of Computer Programming in 1990, and has been emeritus since 1993.